Follow us on Instagram

 The Undergraduate Student Government (USG) Senate convened on Sunday, Sept.
 29, focusing discussion on the breakdown of the Fall 2024 Lawnparties budget and raised questions for future budgets.
 The Senate also heard from a facilitator of the Princeton Gender Affinity Group about the transgender student experience and passed two student group event budgets.

 4,404 wristbands were sold for Lawnparties this year, a record-high attendance.
 Total spending summed up to $279,768, just under the $280,000 budget.
-An additional fund of $20,000, allocated for contingency spending was not tapped into.
+That budget included a contingency fund of $20,000 beyond what USG expected to spend, nearly all of which was spent.

 ADVERTISEMENT